Skip to content

 Example Events

-• InwardPaymentFailed: A payment has been successfully completed
+• partner.customer.deposit.reconciled: A deposit has been successfully reconciled with the bank

 For any questions or assistance with webhooks, please contact us at [email protected].